Post-Master's DNP Admissions

 - 2. Submit all college transcripts

 Applicants must submit official transcripts from all colleges and universities that you have previously attended at either the undergraduate or graduate levels.
 This includes transcripts for any post-secondary courses taken during high school or of coursework that appears as transfer credit on another transcript.
 Transcripts from The Ohio State University do not need to be submitted.

 Transcripts should be sent directly by the sending institution by mail or electronic transfer to be considered official.
 Please request your transcripts be sent early so they arrive before the deadline.
 Transcripts can be sent to:

 Columbus, OH 43218-2004

-You may also upload a copy of an official transcript at the time of application or after by way of the Admissions Uploader.
+Applicants may also upload a copy of an official transcript at the time of application or after by way of the Admissions Uploader.
 Web based documents, online grade reports, and related materials are not acceptable.
 Documents submitted in this manner are considered unofficial, but will suffice for the purposes of application.
-If you are admitted, you will be required to supply official transcripts sent direct from your previous institutions.
+If an applicant is admitted, they will be required to supply official transcripts sent direct from your previous institutions.